 - 1. Prior Authorization for Benefit Coverage You must get prior authorization for certain types of medical services, equipment, and for most inpatient facility stays, as listed below.
 This is so that Premera can confirm that these services are medically necessary and covered by the plan. - 2.
-Prior Authorization for In-Network Cost Shares for Out-of-Network Providers You must get prior authorization in order for the plan to: - Cover an out-of-network provider in Alaska at the in-network benefit level. - Note: If there are no in-network providers within 50 miles of your home, out-of-network providers will be covered at the in-network level in Alaska without prior authorization.
-Please notify us by calling Customer Service when you receive non-emergency care covered services from an out-of-network provider so that we can apply your benefits correctly. - Cover a provider who is outside the service area at the in-network benefit level.
+Prior Authorization for In-Network Cost Shares for Non-Participating Providers Except for emergency services (see Exceptions to Prior Authorization for Non-Participating and Out-Of-Area Providers below for more information), you must get prior authorization in order for the plan to: - Cover a non-participating provider in Alaska at the in-network benefit level.
+Note: If there are no in-network providers within 50 miles of your home, non-participating providers will be covered at the in-network level in Alaska without prior authorization.
+Please notify us by calling customer. - covered at the in-network level in Alaska without prior authorization.
+Please notify us by calling customer service when you receive non-emergency care covered services from a non-participating provider so that we can apply your benefits correctly. - Cover a provider who is outside the service area at the in-network benefit level.